jimburton/CS-GCSE/python/src/exercises/test.md

     print(get_config_path('server.conf'))
     ```

-    Output:[Write your output here]

-## Part C: Code Writing & Application (10 Points)
+## Part C: Code Writing & Application

 Write the Python code fragment necessary to achieve the following tasks.
-(Marks indicated for each question.)
+Assume all necessary modules (e.g. `numpy`, `pandas`, `logging`) are installed and available for import.

 1. **Custom Exception**
    Write a custom exception class named `InsufficientStockError`.
    Then, write a function `check_stock(inventory, quantity)` that takes a stock level (integer) and a desired quantity (integer) and raises `InsufficientStockError` if quantity is greater than inventory.

-   Code: [Write your code for Task 1 here]

 2. **Conditional Loop with continue**
    Write a `for` loop that iterates through the numbers 1 to 10 (inclusive).
 If a number is even, use continue to skip printing that number.
 Only odd numbers should be printed to the console.

-   Code: [Write your code for Task 2 here]

 3. **Pandas Data Loading and Inspection**
    Write the Python code to load a file named `sales_data.csv` into a pandas `DataFrame` and then print the first 5 rows of the loaded `DataFrame`.

-   Code: [Write your code for Task 3 here]

 4.  **Class Inheritance**
     Create a parent class `Asset` with an `__init__` method that accepts `asset_id` (string) and `value` (float).